aseichter2007/ClipboardConqueror/readme.md

-2. Clipboard Conqueror requires [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/), a kobold compatible API, or an [openAI compatible APT](https://lmstudio.ai/) to function.
+2. Clipboard Conqueror requires [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/), a kobold compatible API, or an [openAI compatible API](https://lmstudio.ai/) to function.
 Or both! or just an openAI key.
 Or all three!
+I'd love to hear how you connect your choice of backend for a compatibility list.

     For macOS get KoboldAi or anything that hosts a kobold united compatible endpoint for tavern, etc. //Notes below for linux and mac, thank Herro.